Niklas-23/ccs-tagesschau-comments/_sources/introduction.md

 - What is the general sentiment in the comments section?

 The "tagesschau" channel was chosen because the comments were striking on the one hand and on the other hand because it is a channel from one of the public broadcasters.
-For the lateral thinking movement, the public broadcasters are a kind of symbol of the mainstream media and are often criticised for this reason {cite:p}`holzer_2021`.
+For the lateral thinking movement, the public broadcasters are a kind of symbol of the mainstream media and are often criticised for this reason {cite:p}`holzer_zwischen_2021,reichardt2021corona`.
 As politics is often the focus of criticism by the lateral thinkers, the public broadcasters are particularly polarising.
-In some cases, the mainstream media are even accused of deliberately spreading false information {cite:p}`holzer_2021`.
+Another example of polarisation are the so-called defectors, i.e. people who previously worked for the mainstream media, because they get a lot of attention and support from the movement {cite:p}`reichardt2021corona`.
+In some cases, the mainstream media are even accused of deliberately spreading false information {cite:p}`holzer_zwischen_2021,reichardt2021corona`.

 ## YouTube